 (Online + Low-residency)

-Students who graduate from the MACP program complete the requirements current as of Fall 2021 as set by the California Board of Behavioral Sciences (BBS) for the Marriage and Family Therapy and/or Professional Clinical Counselor educational tracks.
+Students who graduate from the MACP program complete the current requirements as set by the California Board of Behavioral Sciences (BBS) for the Marriage and Family Therapy and/or Professional Clinical Counselor educational tracks.
 In addition, they complete a minimum one-year supervised practicum providing therapy to clients in preparation for registering as either a Marriage and Family Therapy or Professional Clinical Counselor associate in the State of California.
 The program also supports students in completing the requirements that they identify to register for post-degree clinical training in many other states and countries.

 Careers as Licensed Marriage and Family Therapists (LMFTs) and Licensed Professional Clinical Counselors (LPCCs) often include supervisory positions in counseling agencies as well as serving as clinical staff, managers, directors, and administrative positions in substance abuse and mental health treatment settings, hospitals, corrections agencies, and private practice.
 Students who complete the MACP degree and do not choose to pursue post-degree clinical training often apply their education in other fields, including business, coaching, or spiritual guidance.

-Advisers are assigned at the onset of the program and meet with students for ongoing mentoring, advising, and review of readiness to begin clinical practicum.
-Annually, advisors meet with each student either at the intensives or via synchronous web technology for a formal and documented review of student progress.
-When necessary, students meet with appropriate faculty members, advisors, and the Program Chair for further discussion and recommendations.
+Advisors are assigned at the beginning of the program and meet with students for ongoing mentoring, advising, and review of readiness to begin clinical practicum.
+Annually, advisors meet with each student either at the intensives or via teleconferencing for a formal and documented review of student progress.
+Faculty members, advisors, and the Program Chair may require students to meet for further discussion and recommendations.

-Note about Additional Fees: In addition to tuition, attendance at the residential intensives for the MACP program requires students to budget for travel, room, and board.
+Note about Additional Fees: In addition to program tuition, attendance at the in-person intensives on campus for the MACP program requires students to budget for travel, room, board, and the intensive fee (see fee schedule).

 Upon successful completion of the Master of Arts in Counseling Psychology program, students will be able to:

-- Communicate and collaborate effectively as either a Transpersonal Marriage and Family Therapist or a Transpersonal Professional Clinical Counselor in a variety of mental health settings and with a variety of clients and team members.
+• Communicate and collaborate effectively as either a Marriage and Family Therapist or a Professional Clinical Counselor, integrating a transpersonal stance into a service within a variety of mental health settings and with a diverse set of clients and team members.

-- Apply the ethical and professional values, legal standards, and regulations of a Transpersonal Marriage and Family Therapist or a Transpersonal Professional Clinical Counselor across professional settings and interactions.
+• Apply the ethical and professional values, legal standards, and regulations of a Marriage and Family Therapist or a Professional Clinical Counselor across professional settings and interactions.

-- Complete 40 hours total of documented psychotherapy during the program, including a minimum of 20 hours prior to entering Clinical Capstone Practicum Sequence
+• Complete 40 hours of documented psychotherapy as a client during the program, including a minimum of 20 hours prior to entering Clinical Capstone Practicum Sequence

 The Transpersonal Arc provides foundational skills in transpersonal theory and introduces somatic practice, mindfulness, and creative expression as core to whole-person learning.
 Labs provide further opportunities to explore transpersonal skills for both personal growth and clinical interventions.
 The following courses from the Transpersonal Arc are required for the MACP degree:

-Students must complete 6 units for the MFT Concentration:
+Students must complete 10.5 units for the LPCC Concentration.

 Based on the state of residence, the state for which licensing is sought, and overall educational goals, students may select to take all courses in both Concentrations.